 - Aid in calculating—and boosting—revenue and profits.
 Using SKUs provides companies with detailed insight into their inventory levels and movement.
 Using that data, companies know which products have the highest turnover ratio.
 Down to the very minute product variations.
 That means inventory managers can leverage that data when making purchasing decisions.
 Maybe bulk shipping is a better option based on your sell through rate.
 And companies can lean into focusing on product variations with the most demand.

 - Related products.
 If a product is out of stock, or if you’d like to recommend a similar product to someone, you can use SKUs.
 By changing the mid-level identifier of a SKU, you’ll get similar products but with slight variations.
 Blue instead of green, for example.
 Small instead of large.
 Deluxe instead of standard.
-Use the natural and logical categorization of SKU numbers in the interest of discoverability on your eCommerce platform or digital storefront.
+Essentially, these are all products that would be grouped together in a line sheet.
+Use the natural and logical categorization of SKU numbers in the interest of discoverability on your online marketplace or digital storefront.

 SKU the Results in Your Favor

 Useful SKU numbers are the result of organizations that put time in to create meaningful SKU architecture and organization.
+You can even find some companies' SKUs online by conducting a SKU number lookup.
 The more logical and informative your SKU numbers are, the easier it’ll be to leverage them for smoother inventory management.